To order products, or for University/Institute prices, please call 415.461.5362 or email firstname.lastname@example.org.

 $24.95 ($3.00 S/H)

 Positive Motion is an exploratory dance group for men with HIV/AIDS.
 The video shows these men using the HIV crisis as a resource for creating dances that change the dancer.
 The video documents the first seven months of the group’s meetings.
-Positive Motion is about learning through dance what it means to want to live positively and with affirmation, and sharing that dire with others.
+Positive Motion is about learning through dance what it means to want to live positively and with affirmation, and sharing that desire with others.
 Carry Me Home chronicles rehearsals and the performance which developed from the workshops for men with HIV/AIDS.

 My Lunch With Anna (2005)